- NAME: Mae C. Jemison

 Answer questions and see how you rank against other players.Play Now

-On September 12, 1992, Jemison finally flew into space with six other astronauts aboard the Endeavour on mission STS47.
+When Jemison finally flew into space on September 12, 1992, with six other astronauts aboard the Endeavour on mission STS47, she became the first African-American woman in space.
 During her eight days in space, she conducted experiments on weightlessness and motion sickness on the crew and herself.
 In all, she spent more than 190 hours in space before returning to Earth on September 20, 1992.
 Following her historic flight,

 Jemison noted that society should recognize how much both women and members of other minority groups can contribute if given the opportunity.